 Lori holds an M.S. in Journalism from Columbia University and a B.A. from UC Berkeley.

-Aaron first came to Tawonga as a camper in 1994 and joined the staff as a counselor in 2002, which was the best job he has ever had.
-In 2007, Aaron joined the full-time staff as Tawonga’s Teen Program Coordinator and moved on to become one of Camp’s Assistant Directors before stepping into an Associate Director role in 2015.
-One of Aaron’s passions is service learning; and he has worked on Tawonga’s Teen Service Learning program since 2006, and has led service-learning programs for American Jewish World Service since 2010.
-Aaron completed the Jewish Service Learning Certificate Program at San Francisco State in 2010 and is currently a Lekhu Lakhem Fellow, a Jewish and Educational Journey for camp directors.
-Aaron’s interests include improv comedy, bird watching, running, and frisbee.
+Aaron first came to Tawonga as a camper in 1994 and joined the staff as a counselor in 2002, which he says was the best job he’s ever had!
+In 2007, Aaron joined the year-round staff as Tawonga’s Teen Program Coordinator, moved on to become one of Camp’s Assistant Directors and in 2015 stepped into Associate Director role.
+One of Aaron’s passions is service learning and he completed the Jewish Service Learning Certificate Program at San Francisco State.
+In 2010 he participated in the Lekhu Lakhem fellowship, a Jewish educational leadership program for camp directors.

 Myla comes to Tawonga with over a decade of experience in environmental education and nonprofit leadership.
 She was a Tawonga camper and spent seven formative summers at Camp as a counselor, wilderness leader and wilderness supervisor.
 Prior to returning to Tawonga in her current role, Myla was the Director of Training at Playworks, a national youth development nonprofit.
 She also worked with Sierra Club’s Inspiring Connections Outdoors and guided youth on outdoor trips across the country.
 Myla earned her B.A. in environmental studies from Vassar College and a Masters in Public Administration with a focus in nonprofit management from the University of Oregon.
 She loves walking in Oakland’s redwood forests with her husband and fellow Tawongan, Wes, and their daughters Ariela and Nava as well as swimming in beautiful places with friends.